Paleoarchean: Early life

 A stromatolite formed by Paleoarchean microbial mats, preserved as a fossil, from Pilbara craton, Western Australia.

 The geological record from the Paleoarchean era is very limited.
 Due to deformation and metamorphism, most rocks from the Paleoarchean era cannot provide any useful information.
 There are only two locations in the world containing rock formations that are intact enough to preserve evidence of early life: the Kaapvaal Craton in Southern Africa and the Pilbara Craton in Western Australia.

 The Dresser Formation is located in the Pilbara Craton, and contains sedimentary rock from the Paleoarchean Era.
 It is estimated to be 3.48 billion years old.
-The Dresser Formation includes a great variety of structures caused by ancient life including stromatolites and MISS once formed by microbial mats.
+The Dresser Formation includes a great variety of structures caused by ancient life including stromatolites and MISS (Microbially Induced Sedimentary Structures) once formed by microbial mats.
 Such microbial mats belong to the oldest ascertained life form and may include fossilized bacteria.

 The Strelley Pool Chert, also located in the Pilbara Craton, contains stromatolites that may have been created by bacteria 3.4 billion years ago.
 However, it is possible that these stromatolites are abiogenic and were actually formed through evaporitic precipitation then deposited on the sea floor.

 The Barberton Greenstone Belt, located in the Kaapvaal Craton, also contains evidence of life.
 It was created around 3.26 Ga when a large asteroid, about 37 to 58 km wide, collided with the Earth.
 The Buck Reef chert and the Josefsdal chert, two rock formations in the Barberton Greenstone Belt, both contain microbial mats with fossilized bacteria from the Paleoarchean era.
 The Kromberg Formation, near the top of the Onverwacht Group which itself is a part of the Barberton Greenstone Belt, dates back to approximately 3.416–3.334 Ga and contains evidence of microbial life reproducing via multiple fission and binary fission.